 14 – Plans are announced for the revitalisation of London’ Docklands area.

 14 – ABBA perform for the first time in North America at a venue in Vancouver, Canada.

 18 – Following the defection of Alexandr Godunov earlier in the year, two more principals of the Bolshoi Ballet defect to the USA.

 20 – Ruthless dictator of the Central African Empire, Jean Bédal Bokassa (who is said to have eaten his enemies), is removed from power by his nephew, former president David Dacko.
 The troubled country is once again a republic.

-21 – An RAF Harrier jump jet collides with another Harrier and crashes onto houses at Wisbech, Cambridgeshire, killing two adults (including a former Mayor of Wisbech) and a two-year-old boy.
+21 – An RAF Harrier jump jet collides with another Harrier and crashes onto houses in Ramnoth Road in Wisbech, Cambridgeshire, killing two adults (including a former Mayor of Wisbech) and a two-year-old boy.
 Both pilots eject and parachute to safety.

 21 – NME young guns Tony Parsons and Julie Burchill wed at Brentwood Registry Office in Essex.